 Many of us feel a real sense of comfort when drinking any warm drink.
 It can help us feel warm inside and invoke a cozy feeling.
 When I’m stressed or feeling anxious I go for specialty teas that address these issues.
-Some popular choices include:
+As well as certain strains of kratom found at konakratom.com some popular choices include:

 - Lemon balm

 Other natural choices to relieve stress, anxiety, and pain are CBD or supplements like L-Theanine, Magnesium, Rhodiola Rosea, melatonin, glycine, and ashwagandha.